dbt-labs/docs.getdbt.com/website/docs/tutorial/getting-set-up.md

 ---

-Learn how to set up your dbt environment using one of the most common data platforms.
+Learn how to set up dbt Cloud using one of the most common data platforms.
 You can select from [BigQuery](/tutorial/setting-up-bigquery), [Databricks](/tutorial/setting-up-databricks), [Redshift](/tutorial/setting-up-redshift), or [Snowflake](/tutorial/setting-up-snowflake).
-If you're not sure, then we suggest using [BigQuery](/tutorial/setting-up-bigquery).
+If you're not sure, then try [BigQuery](/tutorial/setting-up-bigquery).

-Learn how to turn the following SQL query into a tested, documented, and deployed dbt project.
+In this guide, you will turn the following SQL query into a tested, documented, and deployed dbt project.
 You can preview [the generated documentation](https://www.getdbt.com/getting-started-tutorial/#!/overview) for the project you're about to build.
 You'll need a working knowledge of SQL to complete this tutorial.

 If you want a more in-depth learning experience, we recommend taking the dbt Fundamentals on our [dbt Learn online courses site](https://courses.getdbt.com/).